alsalafiyyah/alsalafiyyah.github.io/_posts/alifta/2020/2020-07-27-ruling-on-congratulating-mawlid-hijri.md

 ---
-layout: post
-title: "Ruling on congratulating others in the new Gregorian or Hijri years or the Mawlid"
-publisher: "alsalafiyyah@icloud.com"
-source: "Fatawa Al-Lajnah Al-Da'imah, Fatwa no. 19991, Question 1"
-category: [festivals, bidah]
 hijri: Dhu al-Hijjah 6, 1441 AH
 lang: en
+layout: post
-note: true
+mass_edited: true
-summary: "Is it permissible to congratulate non-Muslims on the occasion of the new Gregorian year, the new Hijri (lunar) year and Mawlid?"
 muftis:
   chairman:
   - name: Shaykh Abdul-Aziz Aal Al-Shaykh
     url: /biography/abdulaziz/
   members:
   - name: Shaykh Abdullah ibn Ghudayyan
     url: /biography/ghudayyan/
   - name: Shaykh Salih Fawzan
     url: /biography/fawzan/
   - name: Shaykh Bakr Abu Zayd
     url: /biography/bakr/
+publisher: alsalafiyyah@icloud.com
+source: Fatawa Al-Lajnah Al-Da'imah, Fatwa no. 19991, Question 1
+summary: Is it permissible to congratulate non-Muslims on the occasion of the new Gregorian year, the new Hijri (lunar) year and Mawlid?
+title: Ruling on congratulating others in the new Gregorian or Hijri years or the Mawlid
 ---

 Question: